List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters: Creation and conception

-When designing The Legend of Zeldas mainstay characters Link, Zelda, and Ganon for Breath of the Wild, game director Hidemaro Fujibayashi discussed the different approaches taken to each of the characters.
+When designing The Legend of Zeldas mainstay characters Zelda, Link, and Ganon for Breath of the Wild, game director Hidemaro Fujibayashi discussed the different approaches taken to each of the characters.
 Link wears a blue tunic as opposed to his previous incarnations' green tunic and hat, a decision art director Satoru Takizawa says was the result of the developers wanting to depart from series tradition and subvert player expectations.
 Both he and series producer Eiji Aonuma describe this design as a way to make Link feel more "neutral" to the player.
 Zelda's design, according to Fujibayashi, was the result of the game's designers and story planners combining their different perspectives into how her design should look.
 While the story planners drafted designs stemming from who she is and why the player should care about saving her, the game designers drafted designs prioritizing "first impressions" and how she could "make [the player] feel something deep inside."
 Ganon, known in game as Calamity Ganon, was designed with him as the game's final boss in mind.
 Fujibayashi described "'final boss' criteria" such as his size and visual design, along with the "material feeling of the world", as factors in his design.
 When designing Ganondorf, Ganon's human form encountered in Tears of the Kingdom, the design team wanted to highlight both his physical attractiveness and his evil nature.
 Fujibayashi characterizes his design as "overwhelmingly evil", "handsome enough that both men and women would fall for him", and "sexy".